uonline/uonline/README.md

 * `grunt test --single health-check.coffee` — run only one testsuite;
 * `grunt --stack` — show stack trace on error.

+Also, there is experimental Gulp support.
+Try `gulp build` and `gulp watch`.

 Programmers' guidelines